-Before you start preparing for the onslaught of confetti, meringues and proud fathers, here’s a quick, cautionary tale.
+Before you start preparing for the onslaught of confetti, meringues and proud fathers, here's some wedding photography tips for beginners.
+Let's start with a quick, cautionary tale...

 Towards the end of last year, I was a guest at the wedding of two of my best friends.
 It was a great day with much goodwill, love and hilarity in the air.

-As a cost-saving bonus, an acquaintance of theirs – a keen amateur photographer – volunteered to take care of the wedding video for them.
+As a cost-saving bonus, an acquaintance of theirs – a keen amateur photographer – volunteered to take care of the wedding photos for them.
 A win-win situation.

 Or so you’d think.
 When they returned from their honeymoon, the happy couple had the smiles wiped off their faces when they saw the end product.

-Unfortunately, their friend had indulged in a few too many glasses of the good stuff and forgot to record most of the ceremony.
-And the speeches.
+Unfortunately, their friend had indulged in a few too many glasses of the good stuff and missed many of the key moments.
+Including the speeches.
+And the cutting of the cake.
 And the first dance.
-Still, he did manage to get some distant relatives arriving at the church so it wasn’t a total loss.
+Still, he did manage to get some distant relatives arriving at the church so it wasn’t a total write-off.